Compound USD Coin

 Asset Strength

 cUSDC is a large-cap, fully collateralized asset.
 This asset depends on a centralized entity for custody services.
-This asset is exposed to the underlying risks of Compound, a protocol rated as Solid. cUSDC is a receipt of a USDC deposit in the Compound lending protocol and accrues interest.
-USDC is backed 1:1 by USD reserves held with a licensed custodian (Circle).
-The asset has an uncapped supply but has inflation control or burn mechanisms in place.
+This asset is exposed to the underlying risks of Compound, a protocol rated as Average.

 cUSDC is a stablecoin that usually trades within 20bps of its peg to USD, which makes it a solid store of value.